Bestoa/shadowsocks-vertx/README.md

 Intro
 ===========

-shadowsocks-vertx is a socks5 proxy which can help you get through firewalls.
+Shadowsocks-vertx is a socks5 proxy which can help you get through firewalls.
 It is a java port of shadowsocks.
 This project is based on vert.x.

-Java 8 is needed.

-Gradle is needed.

-It is **unstable**!
-If you encounter any problems, please open an issue.

 About shadowsocks, please refer to https://shadowsocks.org/